tanjiaxian99/hacknroll-2022/README.md

-# FinanceBros Bot
+# investLiao Bot

-A Telegram bot that provides commands to
+An SG-Uncle-Themed Telegram bot that provides commands to

 - Display real-time stock market data and charts from Yahoo Finance.
 - Track user's investments.